Honduras

 Corporate - Deductions

-The net taxable income of an enterprise is determined by deducting all the ordinary and necessary expenses incurred in the generation of income, including amortisation and depreciation; municipal taxes; donations made in favour of the state, the central district, the municipalities, and legally recognised educational institutions, charities, and sporting facilities; mandatory employer-employee contributions to the social security system; and 'reasonable' charges for royalties and management services.
+The net taxable income of an enterprise is determined by deducting all ordinary and necessary expenses incurred in the generation of income.
+These include, among others, amortization and depreciation; municipal taxes; donations made in favor of the State, the Central District, municipalities, and legally recognized educational, charitable, and sporting institutions; mandatory employer and employee contributions to the social security system; and “reasonable” charges for royalties and management services.

-In general, all expenses incurred in the generation of taxable income are considered as deductible for income tax purposes.
-However, there are some 'non-deductible' expenses, even if incurred in the generation of income (e.g. interest paid to owners or shareholders, capital losses).
+In general, all expenses incurred in the generation of taxable income are considered deductible for income tax purposes.
+However, certain expenses are non-deductible, even if incurred in the generation of income (for example, interest paid to owners or shareholders and capital losses).

 Depreciation